 • Design system

-Prototyping, flow diagrams and user tests
+Tools for Prototyping, creating flow diagrams and performing user tests

-Guideline for deliverables
+Guidelines for deliverables

 We performed interviews and gathered data, talked to support and stakeholders, gathered user insight and all possible people involved in order to understand pains and gains.

 This project focuses on back office managers that oversee what events come from Anticimex devices and send tasks to Technicians to solve.
 We started little and adjusted on the way.

 We were confident with the solutions after taking interviews and looking into the User Journey.
 So to produce something and gather feedback it was chosen to proceed with the MVP and later with more maturity perform user and usability tests.

 Creating more independent features with the right information and process in order to reduce pressure on customer service and have happier clients has been my main focus and on top of that Look and Feel with ambition.

 Users would be able to customise and have a choice.
 We looked inte more innovative solutions like dynamic tables, menu and other functions, looked into hidden yet visible features.
 Something we also looked into was a nice to have lika a Dark and Light theme.
 In general create a pleasant look and feel.

 The idea is to allow the user to move the menu from left to right and top, but if technically allowed the menu could be placed anywhere on the screen and the user could also change the prioritisation.
 Depending on the page the lower blue buttons change, e.g. on some pages you do not need table settings or extra plugins.
 The reason for this solution is to give a user broader space for tables as they work a lot in this environment.